 Thick, Creamy, Plain Yogurt

 The resulting yogurt is so thick and creamy, you’re gonna be amazed.
 And, you’ll notice I don’t add anything to my yogurt–no sweeteners or flavor.
 That’s because around here, yogurt is usually a vehicle for fresh or frozen fruit, or other yummy additives, and we find we don’t need the sweetener.
-If you do want to make a sweeter, vanilla flavored yogurt, you’ll find an equally simple recipe (that just has a few more steps) in my book, Real Fast Food.
+If you do want to make a sweeter, vanilla flavored yogurt, you’ll find an equally simple recipe (that tells you the best time to add flavor and sweetner) in my book, Real Fast Food.

 One more question I get a lot is…